TalupulaYaswanth/Movie_Recommendation_System/README.md

-# MovieRulz RL AI - Smart Movie Streaming Hub 🍿
+# VORTEX - Smart Movie Streaming Hub 🍿

 MovieRulz RL is a high-performance, metadata-rich movie streaming platform powered by Reinforcement Learning (RL) and AI recommendations.
 It features a cinematic UI, personalized swimlanes, and persistent watch history.